 Wow, this last week was quite the roller-coaster week in the market.
-I haven't seen it this volatile in a while.
+I haven't seen a volatile market like this in a while.
 Also, based on the political bickering in Washington and the fear on Main Street, I fear this volatility may be here for a while.

 So, what should an investor do in this type of market?
 Get out?
 Stay in?
 Take advantage?
 Well, here are some things to think about!